New Sanctuary Coalition

 • Amplify the fight.
 If a Friend is detained, call your local ICE field office to demand information and document all interactions.
 Share outcomes with advocacy groups to mobilize further action.

-• Walk with friends as they enter and exit their hearings.
+• Walk with Friends as they enter and exit their hearings.

 NON-CITIZENS FACING COURT PROCEEDINGS